 Some e-books and e-journals will allow you to download a PDF of one page, chapter, or article at a time.
-Generally, if you see that a downloadable PDF is available, you can transfer that PDF to most e-reading devices, including Kindle, iPads, and NOOK.
-To find out how, see the answer for "How do you transfer a PDF file from a computer to an e-reading device?"
+Generally, if you see that a downloadable PDF or ePub is available, you can read the book on most e-reading devices, including Kindle, iPads, and NOOK.
+To find out how to do with a PDF, see the answer for "How do you transfer a PDF file from a computer to an e-reading device?"

 In addition, there are a few ways to get free books for your device: